 My favourite word for teaching about symmetry is ‘race car’; I know it’s two words and not strictly a Palindrome, but fun!
 Try to get the students to get the word to look like a race car for an added challenge.

 These are just a few 15 min Fillers to start you bringing dance and movement into your primary classroom.
 Many of the activities you do already will be able to be converted to movement activities.
 Try to see how many you can adapt to a opportunity to implement the dance curriculum.
 More movement in your classroom will always be fun for you and your students.

-More dance education activities, teaching ideas and eBooks are available NOW.
 Let Dance Teaching Ideas do the dance lesson planning work for you.